 - Pack insulating clothes for breaks

 Socks are not to be forgotten when talking about winter hiking.
 Toes and other extremities are the first parts of our body to suffer from frostbite.
 Therefore, pick socks that are warm enough (and shoes that are not too tight).
-Our recommendation is again merino wool, and double socks.
-A good combo is for example a merino sock first and a boot sock second.
+Our recommendation is again merino wool and double socks.
+A good combo is for example a merino sock first and a boot sock on top of it.

 Walking around in the woods makes everything taste better!
 On short trips, you can easily get away with just a sandwich and some hot chocolate, but for longer hikes, it's important to bring proper nutrition.

 Make sure to pack enough food, especially during colder seasons, as your body needs energy just to keep you warm.
-The number of calories needed varies a lot depending on the person and their level of activity, but during a proper hike, your energy consumption may easily climb up to 3000 to 5000 kcal a day.
-With ready meals, it’s easy to count the calories by just looking at the information at the side of the package.
+The number of calories needed varies a lot depending on the person and their level of activity, but during a proper hike, your energy consumption may easily climb up to 3,000 to 5,000 kcal a day.
+With ready-made meals, it’s easy to count the calories by just looking at the information on the package.
 Hell, some outdoor meal brands even provide ready combos that include all the meals for 1, 3, or up to 7 days.
 How convenient!

-In terms of daily meals have at least one warm meal, preferably two, each day.
+In terms of daily meals, have at least one warm meal, preferably two, each day.
 In addition, enjoy a warm breakfast (porridge is a solid choice) each morning and pack some snacks that can be enjoyed cold.
-Try eating a protein-rich meal in the evening to give your body a chance to take the full benefits from the nutrition.
+Try eating a protein-rich meal in the evening to give your body a chance to get the full benefits from the nutrition.
 The meal will also help keep you warm during the night.
-Throughout the day aim at eating something every two hours to keep your blood sugar levels even and avoid hanger.
+Throughout the day aim at eating something every two hours to keep your blood sugar levels even and avoid becoming hangry.